skalenetwork/documentation/validators/fuji/fuji-versions.md

 11. IMA agent is disabled for now.
 Please make sure that DISABLE_IMA=True is set in .env file before `skale node update`

+12. SGX enclave version is changed.
+You should use https://github.com/skalenetwork/sgxwallet/blob/develop/docs/backup-procedure.md#upgrade-sgxwallet set of instructions to upgrade it.

 * * *

 ### TestNet Phase 3.1 Versions - SKALE chain creation